DosFox1/Raven-Programmer/README.md

 Finally, the last 16 bytes from 0x1FF0 through to 0x1FFF are the EPROM user vectors, that need to be copied from the original ROM.

 Additionally, there is an errata sheet (included) that details a bug with the exact mask version of the 68HC705 that I have programmed (D32N).
 Basically a silicon bug means that the 68HC705e1 doesn’t read the data at 0x1000, and reads the data at 0x0000 for a single cycle.
 This is why the included example ROM has a single byte of 0x12 at 0x0000 - this is a duplication of the data at 0x1000.
 It does not harm or hinder to have this additional byte present at 0x0000.

+Additional correctly formatted ROMs will be added if and when they are needed.
+Contact me directly for a specific ROM.

 # Errata
 VDEV2 is the current version of the Raven Programmer.
 The VDEV1 version had two issues - one introduced by me, the other by NXP.